 The digital advertising industry continues to evolve.
 Online marketers have been consistently finding ways to offer a better user experience for online consumers while earning promising revenue.
-Over the past five years, programmatic buying has been proven to fulfill the needs of both advertisers and publishers.
+Over the past five years, programmatic buying has been proven to fulfil the needs of both advertisers and publishers.

 Since its emergence, programmatic was initially used to reach target consumers as effective as possible.
 According to eMarketer, programmatic ad spending in 2011 in the U.S. was only at 11%.
 Later in 2017, these numbers more than doubled.

 As we previously discussed, programmatic advertising is an automated method of buying digital advertising in which supply and demand partners make decisions on a per-impression basis.
 More developed technology nowadays, such as artificial intelligence, means that marketers can now personalize and recommend relevant content to users.
 This progresses into an accessible system of valuable data segments.
 Still a cost-efficient method, programmatic has now evolved into a household name among the digital advertising industry.

 As a huge hit, programmatic ad spending worldwide was recently forecasted to reach an increased high of $71.46 billion by 2018.
 From this year onward, programmatic ad spending will continue to grow. eMarketer has recently revealed that since 2015, programmatic ad spending in the U.S. has continuously increased up to 78% by 2017.
 Simultaneously, there has been a consistent decrease in overall ad spending.
 It is also projected that global ad spending will not change and continue to decrease down to 16.9% while programmatic ad spending will continue to rise up to 83.6% by 2019.